-The following are collections that have their own singular themes and subjects yet fall in a general realm within Special Collections called General Manuscripts.
-There are over 300 general manuscript collections held at Special Collections all which have been acquired due to their complementing properties of other Special Collections collecting areas.
+The following are collections that have their own singular themes and subjects yet fall in a general realm within Special Research Collections called General Manuscripts.
+There are over 300 general manuscript collections held at Special Research Collections all which have been acquired due to their complementing properties of other Special Research Collections collecting areas.

-The Department of Special Collections was officially established in late March of 1959 and soon a small collection called “Special Collections” was begun alongside several other already earmarked “special” collections which included the Wyles Collection, the Printers Collection, University and Faculty Archives and “Stack D.” A year later on March 30, 1960, Special Collection Holdings included: Wyles Collection 13,106 volumes; Printers Collection 743 volumes; Special Collections 500 (approximation); with a total of 14,349.
+The Department of Special Research Collections was officially established in late March of 1959 and soon a small collection called “Special Collections” was begun alongside several other already earmarked “special” collections which included the Wyles Collection, the Printers Collection, University and Faculty Archives and “Stack D.” A year later on March 30, 1960, Special Collection Holdings included: Wyles Collection 13,106 volumes; Printers Collection 743 volumes; Special Collections 500 (approximation); with a total of 14,349.
 In addition there were several hundred non-book items, 25 tape reels, microfilm and microcards, and several thousand archive items.
 After several years the department was finally organized as its own separate department, on the 8th floor, in 1962.

-Special Collections grew initially with gifts from Santa Barbara Residents and scholars; early botanical works by California horticulturist Ellwood Cooper; first editions of 19th century Americans such as Longfellow, Whittier and Emerson from the Roxana Lewis Dabney Memorial of 1913; along with other works which recalled the early curriculum of the school.
+Special Research Collections grew initially with gifts from Santa Barbara Residents and scholars; early botanical works by California horticulturist Ellwood Cooper; first editions of 19th century Americans such as Longfellow, Whittier and Emerson from the Roxana Lewis Dabney Memorial of 1913; along with other works which recalled the early curriculum of the school.
 A major impetus was the post World War II acquisition of large author collections: the MacKinley Helm gift of Henry James and Matthew Arnold was followed by the formation of comprehensive collections of Huxley, Beckett, Kipling, Wells, Coleridge and Edmund Burke.
 The block purchase, as well, of private libraries devoted to the Colombian novel, to 18th Century English and French political pamphlets and avante garde literature, exemplified the Library policy of acquiring rare materials when needed in support of academic programs.*

-Today, we are found on the 3rd floor, where our holdings in the general collections continue to increase in areas where it can continue to support the changing research interests of UCSB students, faculty and the scholarly community.
+Today, we are found on the 3rd floor, Mountain Side where our holdings in the general collections continue to increase in areas where it can continue to support the changing research interests of UCSB students, faculty and the scholarly community.

 *Most of this information was taken from Your Guide to UCSB Library.
 UCSB, Library Records.
 UArch 22.
 Department of Special Collections, Davidson Library, University of California, Santa Barbara.